-The growing concern over the community transmission of COVID-19 can be overwhelming, but please know that you're not alone with pain.
+The continuing COVID-19 pandemic can be overwhelming and isolating, but please know that you're not alone.
 During this time, Pain BC is committed to continuing to do what we’ve always done: working towards a future where no one is alone with pain.
-Additionally, many companies and health care organizations are responding with additional supports to address the evolving situation.
-We're all in this together.

-Below you can find a list of news, information and resources specifically for people in pain that can be helpful during this time.
-Please note that this list will be updated regularly as more information and resources become available.
+Below, you'll find a list of news, information and resources that people in pain may find helpful during this time.
+This list will be updated regularly as more information and resources become available.
 Please check back regularly.

 - Coaching for Health: As a telephone-based service, our Coaching for Health program is not impacted by social distancing measures and is continuing to operate as usual.